3willows/barAdmission/README.md

 Enter information once, generate all required forms.

-Caveat Emptor: you should know better than blindly follow an online template if you're a barrister!
+Caveat Emptor: you should know better than blindly follow a template if you're a barrister!

 Screenshot